Minimizing Oracle-Structured Composite Functions: Introduction

 \paragraph{Handling $f$.} To handle $f$ we can rely on automatic differentiation systems that have been developed in recent years, such as PyTorch \cite{NEURIPS2019_9015}, TensorFlow \cite{tensorflow2015-whitepaper}, and Zygote/Flux/Autograd \cite{maclaurin2015autograd,Flux.jl-2018,innes2019differentiable}.
 Automatic differentiation is an old topic \cite{nolan1953analytical, adamson1969slang} (see \cite{baydin2018automatic} for a recent review), but these recent systems go way beyond the basic algorithms for automatic differentiation, in terms of ease of use and run-time efficiency, across multiple computation platforms.
 We describe $f$ (but not its gradient) using existing libraries and languages; thereafter, $f(x)$ and $\nabla f(x)$ can be evaluated very efficiently, on many computation platforms, ranging from single CPU to multiple GPUs.
 These systems are widely used throughout machine learning, mostly for fitting deep neural networks.

 \paragraph{Handling $g$.} To handle $g$ we make use of domain specific languages (DSLs) for convex optimization, such as CVX~\cite{grant2014cvx}, CVXPY~\cite{cvxpy_paper,agrawal2018rewriting}, and Convex.jl~\cite{cvxjl}.
 These systems take a description of $g$ in a special language based on disciplined convex programming (DCP)~\cite{GBY:06}.
 This description of $g$ is then automatically transformed into a standard form, such as a cone program, and then solved.
 Recently, such systems have been enhanced to include parameters, which are constants in the problem each time it is solved, but can be changed and the problem re-solved efficiently, skipping the compilation process.
-These systems are reasonably good at preserving structure in the problem during the compilation, so the solve times can be quite small when exploitable structure is present, which we will see is the case in our method.
+These systems are reasonably good at preserving structure in the problem during compilation, so the solve times can be quite small when exploitable structure is present, which we will see is the case in our method.

 We mention that $g$ can contain hidden additional variables.
 By this we mean that $g$ has the form $g(x) = \inf_z G(x,z)$, where $G$ is convex in $(x,z)$.
-Roughly speaking, $z$ contains hidden variables that do not appear in $f$.
+Roughly speaking, $z$ is the hidden variable that does not appear in $f$.
 Such functions are immediately handled by structured systems, without any additional effort.
-In particular, we do not need to work out an analytical form for $g(x)$ in this case.
+In particular, we do not need to work out an analytical form for $g(x)$.
 In this case just evaluating $g$ requires solving an optimization problem (over $z$).
 Our method will avoid any evaluations of $g$.

 \paragraph{When to just use a structured solver.} Finally, we mention that if $f$ is simple enough to be handled by a DCP-based system, then simply minimizing $f+g$ using such a system is the preferred method of solution.
 We are interested here in problems where this is not the case.
 Typically this means that $f$ is complex in the sense of involving substantial data, for example, a sample average of some function with $10^6$ or more samples.
 (We will see this phenomenon in the numerical examples given in \S\ref{s-experiments}.)